eBay/Muse/muse-tests/README.md

 ```

-NOTE: never run `src/index.js` directly at local since it modifies souce code of the repo.
+> NOTE: never run `src/index.js` directly at local since it modifies souce code of the repo.

+> If there's problem to run tests, try remove `tmp` folder then try again. (the `tmp` folder is used to persist pnpm store, npm store and muse-repo between tests)

 ## Testing Steps